DevOps-Corner/microservices-on-kubernetes/README.md

 4. Get the External IP:
 `kubectl describe service spring-boot-load-balancer`

-	it will return somethin like:
+	it will return something like:

         Name:                     spring-boot-load-balancer
         Namespace:                default
         Labels:                   <none>
         Annotations:              <none>
         Selector:                 app=spring-boot-app
         Type:                     LoadBalancer
         IP:                       10.3.0.57
         LoadBalancer Ingress:   YOUR_EXTERNAL_IP_HERE
         Port:                     http  8080/TCP
         TargetPort:               8080/TCP
         NodePort:                 http  32340/TCP
         Endpoints:                10.2.2.7:8080
         Port:                     management  8081/TCP
         TargetPort:               8081/TCP
         NodePort:                 management  31415/TCP
         Endpoints:                10.2.2.7:8081
         Session Affinity:         None
         External Traffic Policy:  Cluster
         Events:                   <none>

-Them, all you have to do is to call your browser http://YOUR_EXTERNAL_IP_HERE:8080/ , and congratulations! your microservice is running.
+Them, all you have to do is to call your browser http://YOUR_EXTERNAL_IP_HERE:8080/ , and congratulations! your Microservice is running.

 You can call all the Restful endpoints from this app and Scale up and Down your Database and Application